Oops! Something went wrong while submitting the form.

 $37/month

-13 For each product, we averaged the monthly premiums for female smokers between the ages of 30-44.
-The results show the approximate cost of a permanent life insurance policy with $50,000 of coverage.
+* For each product, we display the approximate monthly cost for a 30-year-old female smoker seeking a permanent life insurance policy with $50,000 in coverage.

 About the data